jebaile7964/PowerShell-Code-Samples/README.md

 Provides a number of tools for reporting and maintenance of Site DNS settings.

+#### New Cloud Customer Configuration Module

+Provides a number of tools for reporting and creation of Active Directory objects for new and existing VPS tenants.

 ## Chocolatey Packages

 Samples of a couple of packages created that demonstrate how NuSpec requirements work with NuGet packages.
 Instructions